-If you are a diabetic patient your doctor probably would have told you that your foot is that part of your body which needs extra care.
+If you are a diabetic patient your doctor probably would have told you that your foot is that part of your body that needs extra care.
 Ever wondered why?
-It is because those with diabetes are particularly at risk of developing a non–healing foot ulcer, which can potentially be life threatening.
+It is because those with diabetes are particularly at risk of developing a non–healing foot ulcer, which can potentially be life-threatening.

 What is a diabetic foot-ulcer?

 A wound or sore on the foot of a diabetic patient is a diabetic foot ulcer.
 If left untreated such ulcers can cause severe damage to tissues and bone.
-This may lead to surgical removal or amputation of toe, a part of leg, or foot.
-It is also reported that people who have one or more diabetes-related complication such as retinopathy and nephropathy, have a higher risk of having a foot ulcer and amputation.
+This may lead to surgical removal or amputation of a toe, a part of the leg, or a foot.
+It is also reported that people who have one or more diabetes-related complications such as retinopathy and nephropathy have a higher risk of having a foot ulcer and amputation.

 Due to such dire consequences, it is essential that proper treatment is sought and sufficient care is taken to manage the ulcers as soon as they are noticed.

 Patient characteristics certainly affect the risk for ulcers.
 Access to health care, patient’s lifestyle, the support they have, and their ability to take care of themselves and their feet- all of these can affect their risk.